Portland Events and Festivals 2016

-Portland has many great events and festivals each year, and 2015 is no exception.
-If you are planning a trip to Portland, plan around a Portland event and make it special.
-Want a Portland music festival?
-How about MusicfestNW, What The Festival, or Waterfront Blue Festival?
+Each year, Portland's best events and festivals come and go at the blink of an eye, and 2016 will be no exception.
+Here is a list of Portland's events to help you plan, whether you're visiting Portland and want to make it special or a Portlander who doesn't want to miss out on the fun.
+Looking for a Portland food festival?
+How about Feast Portland or ChocolateFest, an entire festival dedicated to fine chocolate.
+Looking for a music festival?
+How about MusicfestNW, What The Festival, or Pickathon?
 Want a more unusual Portland event?
-Try the Portland Pirate Festival or the Adult Soapbox Derby.
+Try the Adult Soapbox Derby or the West Coast Giant Pumpkin Regatta.
 There are great film festivals in Portland, too, such as the Portland International Film Festival.
-Want a running event in Portland?
-Try the Portland Marathon or the Hood to Coast Relay.
-And don't forget great food events: check out Feast Portland, Bite of Oregon, and Eat Mobile, a food cart extravaganza.
-The events below are just a sample of things going on.
+And don't forget the epic running events, like the Portland Marathon and Hood to Coast Relay.
 I suggest you get the 12-month wall calendar that has all the Portland events and their dates on it.
-(If you don't want to buy it, you can still see all of the events on the BigWeekendCalendars.com website for free.)
+(If you don't want to buy it, you can still see all of the events on the BigWeekendCalendars.com website for free).

 Adult Soapbox Derby